Skip to content

 Cardboard boxes on conveyor belt in warehouse

 Cartons, boxes, point-of-purchase displays, and signage made of paperboard or corrugated cardboard are among today’s most common materials.
 In fact, within the United States alone, more than 80 billion corrugated boxes are used yearly.
-A substantial number of these containers are used for shipping purposes or directly housing various products.
+Many of these containers are used for shipping purposes or directly housing various products.

 The widespread use of cartons in shipping and product packaging is lightweight, tear-resistant, flexible, and often made from 100% renewable materials.